magpie-ea/magpie3-qa-overinfo-free-production/data+analysis/02_main_prior_eliciation_analysis.md

 difference means that another option was rated higher.

-Option 2: compute the difference between the competitor rating and the mean over the same category alternatives.
+Option 2: compute the difference between the competitor rating and the mean over the same category alternatives (a) or other category alternatives (b).

-Option 3: compute mean differences but add some uncertainty term
+Option 3: compute the average change in beliefs (i.e., the absolute difference to the rating 50 ) of the competitor (an approximation of the presence of an obvious alternative).
+Vignettes with smallest difference are assumed to be weakest.

+For checking if vignette worked well overall, we focus on the pattern of the free production data.
+More specifically, we assume that the prototype response pattern would put 0.7 of responses into the competitor category and 0.3 of responses into sameCategory responses, and 0 in other response categories.

-For checking if vignette worked well – focus should be the free production data (expected pattern) Goal: combine these computations with the results of free production.
-Option 4: compute a distance between the idealized / prototype distribution and the observed distribution – e g Wasserstein metric
+Option 4: compute a distance between the prototype distribution and the observed distribution – Wasserstein distance

+Option 5: TBD: compute mean differences on prior elicitation data but add some uncertainty term

 ``` r
 # option 1: compute differences between competitor and the most salient other option